PROTECTING NEW ART PURCHASES

 - Partial or Total Loss.

-Will you be covered for the full value of the artwork or only
+Will you be covered for the full value of the artwork or only a partial value?

 We'll be adding additional insurance information in the near future.